echasnovski/nvim

 Installation

-Basically, this should (after installing system dependencies) work just by cloning this repository and fetching its plugin submodules:
+Basically, this should (after installing system dependencies) work just by cloning this repository and waiting until all plugins/dependencies are installed (when there is no visible progress):

 git clone --filter=blob:none https://github.com/echasnovski/nvim.git